 (iv) Louisiana French

 There is also a Louisiana Creole, which varies from Louisiana French.
-It mixes French, Spanish, African languages, Spanish, and Native American Indigenous languages.
+It mixes French, Spanish, African languages, and Native American Indigenous languages.

 (v) Missouri French